 Orpheus' well

-The Orpheus Baroque Ensemble is named after Carl Mille's statue Orpheus' well (Orfeusbrunnen), located outside the The Stockholm Concert Hall's entrance on Hötorget in Stockholm.
+The Orpheus Baroque Stockholm is named after Carl Mille's statue Orpheus' well (Orfeusbrunnen), located outside the The Stockholm Concert Hall's entrance on Hötorget in Stockholm.
 Orpheus is portrayed in Greek mythology as a singer and musician of rank.
 In the fountain in front of the Stockholm Concert Hall, he descends into the realm of death to try to raise the dead with his lyrical play and retrieve his beloved Eurydice.
 One of the inhabitants of the death empire has had to borrow the composer Beethoven's features.

 Violin